8 min. to read.

 My Level-Path, Goal-Meeting, Writing-and-Exercise Desk

-The treadmill desk has become an indespensible part of my work-flow.
+The treadmill desk has become an indispensible part of my work-flow.
 I have these two goals: Write a minimum of 500 words a day and exercise.
 The treadmill desk has married the two together.
 I get up in the morning, brew a cup of tea and get on the treadmill.

 I started out at 2 MPH, and now I can type, mouse, and mentally focus at speeds up to 3.5 MPH, and I’ve started increasing the incline.
 I try to walk 5 miles every day, but there are often days when I will walk 7 or 8 because I can just keep working while I walk.

 Presently with life circumstances, children, and early morning appointments, I don’t hit my goal every day.
 But I’m doing at least 4 days a week.
-Never in my life have I exercised so consistantly, or spent intentional time working on my writing goals.
+Never in my life have I exercised so consistently, or spent intentional time working on my writing goals.

 A treadmill desk may not be the right solution for you.
 But the principle behind my desk is a powerful one.
 Where can you make a small amount of investment in your life in such a way that you “smooth the path” toward your goals?
 Don’t try to exert more effort.
 Don’t beat yourself up when you miss your goal.
 Instead, look for ways to make those steps easier.
 You’ll find yourself moving toward your goals almost automatically.